Zae Myung Kim

 news

-Feb 15, 2024 Our research on differentiating between machine-generated and human-authored texts through the analysis of “discourse motifs” has been published on arXiv.
+Jun 15, 2024 Our research on differentiating between machine-generated and human-authored texts through the analysis of “discourse motifs” is accepted to appear at ACL 2024.

 Sep 25, 2023 I completed my summer internship at Salesforce on developing a challenging benchmark dataset for paper citation task for large language models.